 - Keewaydin Island, Marco Island

-It’s important to bring plenty of fresh water and an umbrella.
+Bring plenty of fresh water and an umbrella for shade.
 Dogs need frequent hydration, and you don’t want them to drink salt water.

 Dog friendly beaches on Florida’s Atlantic Coast

-Dogs are welcome at all beaches in St. Augustine and St. Johns County, except Anastasia State Park.
+Dogs are welcome on all beaches in St. Augustine and St. Johns County, except Anastasia State Park.
 Pets must be on a leash at all times, although enforcement seems lax in early morning unless there’s a complaint.
 Vilano Beach, north of St. Augustine, and Crescent Beach, south of St. Augustine Beach, are popular.
 Like all beaches, clean up after your pet.
+Map: St. Augustine Beach

 Smyrna Dunes Park is on the south side of Ponce Inlet, accessible for dogs from the boardwalk at the Coast Guard Station on North Peninsula Drive.
 Admission/parking is $5 per vehicle.
 Your leashed pet can swim from the beach on the Indian River side of the park.
 I’ve taken my dogs here many times, and they loved it.
-(That’s me in the middle with Bear Bear, my wife and brother.)
-2995 N Peninsula Dr, New Smyrna Beach, FL
+Map: 2995 N Peninsula Dr, New Smyrna Beach, FL

 Home of the Florida International Dog Surfing Championship each November, this park does not otherwise allow pets on the beach.
 However, it does have a fenced, off-leash dog park near the beach.
-The main reason we mention it is because of the annual dog surfing championship.1500 Atlantic Ave, Cocoa Beach.
+The main reason we mention it is because of the annual dog surfing championship.
+Map: 1500 Atlantic Ave, Cocoa Beach.

 Dogs must remain on a leash.
 The park offers a variety of amenities including covered picnic areas, beach volleyball courts, basketball courts, showers, restrooms and plenty of parking.
 The beach is behind the Elliott Museum at 825 NE Ocean Boulevard.

 Open Friday, Saturday and Sunday from 3 p.m. to 7 p.m.
 During Daylight Savings Time, the hours are 4 p.m. to 8 p.m.
 A permit is required, which is available at the Dog Beach for $5 per dog for residents and $10 per dog for non-residents.
 Proof of vacinations and registration required.
 Call 954-921-3404 for more information.
-State Road A1A between Pershing and Custer Street.
+Map: State Road A1A between Pershing and Custer Street, Hollywood, FL

 Aggressive dogs should not be brought to any beach at popular times of the day.